-In conclusion, it is assessed that the documentation required to verify O3 for DK, FI, NO and SE can be used as documentation to verify taxonomy compliance.
+In conclusion, it is assessed that the documentation required to verify O3 for DK, FI and SE can be used as documentation to verify taxonomy compliance.
+For NO, an additional energy calculation must be conducted.
 Calculation methods and documentation can be seen in O3.